prathik-anand/RAG/README.md

 ## Conclusion

 This RAG application provides a powerful framework for efficiently managing and querying document embeddings from both local and cloud-based sources, enhancing the user experience through fast and accurate information retrieval.
 Additionally, it tracks chat histories and metadata in a PostgreSQL database, allowing for comprehensive analysis of user interactions.
 The scalable authorization mechanism ensures secure access to the application, making it suitable for various use cases.
+The incorporation of chat history into the LLM's context further improves the relevance and coherence of responses, enhancing the overall conversational experience.